Jille/letsencrypt-with-etcd/README.md

 ## Environment

 - `ETCD_ENDPOINTS` is where to find your etcd cluster
-- `ETCD_USER` and `ETCD_PASSWORD` are used to connect to etcd.
+- `ETCD_USERNAME` and `ETCD_PASSWORD` are used to connect to etcd.
 No authentication is used if you leave them unset/empty.

+See https://github.com/Jille/etcd-client-from-env for more parameters for connecting to etcd.

 ## Flags